QuantEcon/lecture-jax/lectures/newtons_method.md

 ```

-### A High-Dimensional Problem
+### Application

-We now apply the multivariate Newton's Method to  investigate a large market with 5,000 goods.
+Let's now apply the method just described to investigate a large market with 5,000 goods.

 We randomly generate the matrix $A$ and set the parameter vectors $b \text{ and } c$ to $1$.